 When it comes to homework, it can help to think of yourself as your child’s coach.
 You can support your child by creating the right time, environment and approach for homework, but doing the work is ultimately your child’s responsibility.

 If you do the homework for your child, your child won’t develop important academic skills.
-He also won’t learn what to do when he’s faced with an obstacle such as lack of time, conflicting priorities or a task he doesn’t understand.
+He also won’t learn what to do when he’s faced with a problem like lack of time, conflicting priorities or a task he doesn’t understand.

 Being the coach might mean you have to let your child ‘fail’ sometimes – but remember that children learn from failure as well as success.
 What really counts is the attitude you both have to these failures.